apparentorder/reweb/doc/app/wordpress-setup.md

 - VPC (possibly with a NAT Gateway or NAT instance for connectiviy, though not strictly required)
 - Possibly a Security Group for all this (we'll use the VPC default SG here)
 - MySQL Database (e.g. RDS or Aurora Serverless)
-- Custom domain in Route53 (only needed if you want the site under your own domain name)
+- Custom domain / hosted zone in Route53 (only needed if you want the site under your own domain name)
 - some EC2 instance
   - with Docker installed
   - with access to the same VPC you'll be using